Publishing Plugins to the Gradle Plugin Portal

 Consume the published plugin

-Once your plugin is approved, you’ll be able to find instructions for its use at a URL of the form https://plugins.gradle.org/plugin/<your-plugin-id>.
+Once your plugin is approved, you can find instructions for its use at a URL of the form https://plugins.gradle.org/plugin/<your-plugin-id>.
 For example, the Greeting Plugin example is already on the portal at https://plugins.gradle.org/plugin/org.example.greeting.